gabrielfalcao/unclebob/README.md

 Instead, they must test isolated parts of your code.

-For that reason, sir, Uncle Bob is gonna break your neck in case you decide to use those, so called, "external resources" in your unit tests.
+For that reason, ma'am/sir, Uncle Bob is gonna break your neck in case you decide to use those, so called, "external resources" in your unit tests.